arduino/docs-content/content/hardware/03.nano/boards/nano-matter/tutorials/matter-temp-sensor/content.md

 ### Schematic Diagram

-Use the following conection diagram for the project:
+Use the following connection diagram for the project:

 ![Project wiring diagram](assets/diagram-v1.png)